-Learn about C-PTSD
+Learn the signs of C-PTSD

 Join the Free Email Survival Course:

-Weekly lessons, strategies, and homework to start you moving forward from the effects of hurtful or toxic relationships, dysfunctional thinkers, and Lemon Moms.
+Weekly lessons, strategies, and homework to start you moving forward from the effects of hurtful or non-nurturing relationships, narcissists, and Lemon Moms.

-Private Facebook group included for members only.
+A Private Facebook group is included for members only.

-I AM: A Guided Journey to Your Authentic Self, Workbook and Journal
+I AM: A Guided Journey to Your Authentic Self, Workbook and Journal, by Diane Metcalf